papalozarou/loznotes/README.md

 In addition, switches have been added to enable defaulting to hidden anchors, or not displaying the anchors/notation pane at all.

 ##Installation & dependancies
-You'll need to be using jQuery (http://jquery.com/download/).
+There are now two versions of loznotes to use, a vanilla javascript version and a jquery version.

+To use the javascript version, simply add a link to "loznotes.css" inside your documents head and a link to the relevant jQuery/javascript file before the close of the body tag.

+If you decided to use the jQuery version, you'll also need to include jQuery (http://jquery.com/download/) before referencing the "loznotes--jquery.min.js".
 Version 2.0.2 is included in the js/vendor folder for convenience.

-Reference "loznotes.css" inside your document's head and "loznotes.js" immediately before the close of the body.
 The index.html provides an example.

 **N.B.** This package does not include a CSS reset – this has been seperated out to avoid interference with exisiting styles.